LCTT/TranslateProject/sources/tech/20190416 Can schools be agile.md

 I'm eagerly awaiting the day when I enter a school, recognize that spirit, and smile to myself as I say, "I've seen this before."

-Experiential learning using open source is fraught with opportunities for disaster.

 --------------------------------------------------------------------------------

 via: https://opensource.com/open-organization/19/4/education-culture-agile